By: Ashley Pierce, WCCCC

 Upon accepting the award, Michael said, “I’ve been a part of this Chamber for a long time and it’s such a special place; it brings all of us together.
 I couldn’t do this without the help of everyone.
 I try to help with the financial side and I see how much this Chamber has grown.
 I feel like I’ve added some value, but I’ve gotten so much more back.
 I appreciate the award and I won’t let anybody down.”

-Both State Representative Dan Williams and Chester County Commissioner Josh Maxwell were in attendance and presented both John H. Lymberis and Michael Guyer with citations for their hard work and contribution to the community.
+Both State Representative Dan Williams and Chester County Commissioner Josh Maxwell were in attendance and presented Michael Guyer with citations for his hard work and contribution to the community.

 The Annual Dinner, with presenting sponsor Presence Bank, was led by Brenda McNeil, the 2023 Board President of the Chamber.
 She spoke about the progress the Chamber has made this year and the accomplishments the Chamber’s continuing to reach for.
 “The Western Chester County Chamber of Commerce, or ChescoWest, is a truly special place to be.
 We are collaborative, supportive, and dedicated to all of those who live and work here.”
 Upon looking forward to the Chamber’s future, she said, “We’re rolling out a Small Business Growth Grant in 2024.
 This Chamber is in a place where we can give back to our businesses, who we support and who have supported us right back.”